 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 25 Mobility: Goal 2 4.
-Avoid access to development through areas of significantly lower intensity or density development if such access would create significant nuisances. ~ Access to the site is via S Shelby Street, a minor arterial at this location.
+Avoid access to development through areas of significantly lower intensity or density development if such access would create significant nuisances. ~ Access to the site is from E Main Street, a major arterial, via N Wenzel Street, a local road.
+The route from E Main Street along N Wenzel Street is short and through industrial zoning.
 26 Mobility: Goal 3 1.
-Encourage a mix of complementary neighborhood serving businesses and services in neighborhood and village centers to encourage short trips easily made by walking or bicycling. ✓ The proposed zoning district would permit an increase in the mix of complementary neighborhood-serving businesses and services in a neighborhood center.
+Encourage a mix of complementary neighborhood serving businesses and services in neighborhood and village centers to encourage short trips easily made by walking or bicycling. ~ The proposed zoning district would permit an increase in the mix of complementary neighborhood-serving businesses and services in a neighborhood center.
 27 Mobility: Goal 3 2.
 To improve mobility, and reduce vehicle miles traveled and congestion, encourage a mixture of compatible land uses that are easily accessible by bicycle, car, transit, pedestrians and people with disabilities.
 Housing should be encouraged near employment centers. ~ The site is easily accessible by bicycle, car, transit, pedestrians and people with disabilities.
 28 Mobility: Goal 3 3.
 Evaluate developments for their ability to promote public transit and pedestrian use.
 Encourage higher density mixed- use developments that reduce the need for multiple automobile trips as a means of achieving air quality standards and providing transportation and housing choices.
 V The proposal would promote public transit and pedestrian use.
-The site is located on S Shelby Street, a transit corridor, and is close to other transit corridors.
-The site is accessible by sidewalk.
+The site is close to transit and is accessible by sidewalk.
 29 Mobility: Goal 3 4.
 Encourage development of walkable centers to connect different modes of travel.
 Siting of these multi-modal centers shall consider the effects of the following: 4.1. nodal connections identified by Move Louisville; 4.2. impact on freight routes; 4.3. time of operation of facilities; 4.4. safety; 4.5. appropriate linkages between neighborhoods and employment; and 4.6. the potential for reducing travel times and vehicle miles traveled. ~ Transportation Planning has approved the proposal.
 30 Mobility: Goal 3 5.
 Evaluate developments for their impact on the transportation network (including the street, pedestrian, transit, freight movement and bike facilities and services) and air quality. ~ Transportation Planning has approved the proposal.